joshuavictorchen/isp-checker/docs/_sources/architecture.rst.txt

    #.
 Repeat the above steps with a comprehensive suite of addresses to determine
       the request/response syntax under different scenarios: addresses with different levels of service, addresses not serviced by the ISP, addresses not recognized by the website, etc.
    #.
-Use the above findings to implement a new :py:obj:`ISP<ispchecker.main.ISP>`-based class into the
+Use the above findings to implement a new :py:obj:`ISP<ispchecker.isp.ISP>`-based class into the
       `framework`_.

 Example walk-through